websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/configuring-saml-at-the-instance-level.md

 **Entity ID:** Name this SP or IdP.

 **LDAP Import Enabled:** Check this box to import user attributes from the LDAP servers declared in this SP's instance settings.

+**SAML Role:** Choose the role for this provider.
+Each portal instance can be an Identity Provider (IdP) or a Service Provider (SP), but not both.

+**Session Maximum Age:** The amount of time in seconds the SSO session, managed by the IdP, lasts.

+**Session Idle Timeout:** The amount of time in seconds an idle session lasts before it expires.

+**Sign Authn Requests?:** If configured as an SP, digitally sign Authn requests.

+**Sign Metadata?:** Sign the metadata sent to peer SAML entities.

+**SSL Required:** Check this box to require SSL for the transfer of all SAML messages.
+All URLs in metadata sent to peers become prefixed with the `https` protocol.

+**Allow showing the login portlet:** Allow the login portlet to appear when no SAML IdP is matched to the login request.
+Users in this scenario log in locally to Liferay DXP.